mayurpohane17/Standard-Cell-Design/README.md

 The simulation is done using the Ngspice.
 Ngspice is a open source simulation and analysis tool.

-To run spice simulation use `ngspice <filename>.spice`
+To run spice simulation use `ngspice <filename>.spice` Include the lib file which contains the model file locations. pfet and nfet are used here.